 Frequently Asked Questions

 Have an oral health question?
-Ask Dr. Katina Spadoni, DDS, Delta Dental of Illinois' dental director.
-Dr. Spadoni is full of helpful hints and the oral health wisdom you need for a lifetime of healthy smiles.
+Ask Dr. Sheila Strock, DMD, MPH, Delta Dental of Illinois' vice president, dental services and science officer.
+Dr. Strock is full of helpful hints and the oral health wisdom you need for a lifetime of healthy smiles.

 I had a root canal on the upper left side of my mouth.
 Why might I be experiencing pain on the bottom right side of my mouth?

 It sounds like you may be experiencing referred pain, or pain felt in a part of the body other than its actual source.
 For example, if you experience pain in a bottom tooth, the pain may actually stem from an upper tooth and vice-versa.
 This is due to the nerve endings in your mouth and how blood is supplied to your body.
 If you are worried about an infection or your tooth sensitivity is frequent, interferes with your ability to eat or lowers the quality of your daily life, discuss possible treatments with your dentist.
 Your dentist can best answer all of your questions as he or she is most familiar with your oral health history.

 My 5 year old son grinds his teeth, not only during sleep but also during the day.
 Is this something I should be concerned about?